cdvelop/tinystring/docs/MESSAGE_TYPE.md

 **AUTHOR QUESTIONS FOR FINAL APPROVAL**:

-1. Do you approve the `M.` export pattern following `K.` precedent?
+1. Do you approve the `Msg.` export pattern following `K.` precedent?
 2. Should we prioritize ASCII optimization or maintain full Unicode parity?
 3. Are there additional message types (Debug, Trace) you want included?
 4. Should pattern matching be exact or support regex/wildcards?